MANOJVNITNAGPUR/pismo/README.md

 ## To Run the application use below command
  1. gradlew bootRun or gradle bootRun
- 2. once application started use : http://localhost:8092/. this will swagger.
+ 2. once application started use : http://localhost:8092/. this will open the swagger UI.